-Edward Dwurnik created extensive painting series.
-He was an extremely prolific artist – if we take into account his works on canvas only, his body of work includes over 8,000 pieces.
-The first artworks from the oldest and most recognisable painting series “Hitchhiking Travels” – bird’s-eye view cityscapes – date back to 1966.
-Other important series include “Sportsmen” – a caricatured and brutal image of Poles from the communist era, and “Workers” – a portrait of Poland fighting the communist torturer.
-In this series in the 1980s, Dwurnik’s painting became expressive, dramatic and politically engaged.
-His next series were also similar, e.g. “The Way to the East” (1989–1991) commemorated the victims of Stalinism, and the series “From December to June” (1990–1994) commemorated victims of martial law.
-In the 1990s, other series of paintings were created.
-They were the continuation of “Hitchhiking Travels”: “Blue Cities” and “Diagonals”, as well as completely new series, such as “Blue”, “Long Live the War!” and “Counting”.
-In mid-2000, Dwurnik started working on the abstract series: “Twenty-Fifth”, which he continued until the end of his life alongside other themes.
+Dwurnik created extensive painting series.
+He was a tremendously prolific artist.
+If we take into account his works on canvas only, his body of work includes over 8000 pieces.
+His first artworks date back to 1966, which was his oldest and most recognisable painting series, Podróże autostopem (Hitchhiking), a bird’s-eye view of cityscapes.
+Other important series include Sportowcy (Sportsmen), which is a caricatural and brutal image of Poles in the communist era, and Robotnicy (Labourers), a portrait of Poland fighting the communist oppressor.
+In this series from the 1980s, Dwurnik’s painting became expressive, dramatic, and politically engaged.
+His next series were similar, suffice it to consider Droga na wschód (The Way to the East; 1989–1991) that commemorates the victims of Stalinism or Od grudnia do czerwca 1990-1994 (From December to June 1990–1994), which commemorates the victims of Poland’s martial law period (1981–1983).
+In the 1990s, Dwurnik painted a series that developed upon his Podróże autostopem—Niebieskie miasta (Blue Cities) and Diagonale (Diagonals)—but also completely new series like Błękitne (Blue), Niech żyje wojna!
+(Long Live the War!), and Wyliczanka (Counting).
+In the mid-2000s, Dwurnik started working on the abstract series Dwudziesty Piąty (The Twenty-Fifth), which he continued along other themes until the end of his life.

-During his lifetime, Edward Dwurnik participated in many prestigious exhibitions of contemporary art, including documenta 7 in Kassel in 1982, Biennale of Sydney in 1984, Biennale de Paris in 1985.
-His works can be found in many institutional collections, including the Van Abbemuseum in Eindhoven, the Museum Ludwig in Cologne, the Staatliche Kunstsammlungen Dresden in Dresden, the Schaulager in Basel, the Zachęta National Gallery of Art in Warsaw, the National Museum in Warsaw, the National Museum in Krakow, the National Museum in Poznań and many others.
+During his lifetime, Edward Dwurnik participated in many prestigious exhibitions of contemporary art, including documenta 7 in Kassel in 1982, the Biennale of Sydney in 1984, and Biennale de Paris in 1985.
+His works can be found in many institutional collections, including the Van Abbemuseum in Eindhoven, the Museum Ludwig in Cologne, the Staatliche Kunstsammlungen Dresden in Dresden, the Schaulager in Basel, the Zachęta National Gallery of Art in Warsaw, the National Museum in Warsaw, the National Museum in Krakow, the National Museum in Poznań, and many others.